-We used a repeated measures ANCOVA to test for the effect of PO-MDD on response to reward and loss when covarying for children's concurrent diagnosis of GAD, ODD, and/or ADHD.
-Results indicated that children in the PO-MDD group still showed a group x condition interaction with a significantly smaller RewP when covarying for concurrent GAD, ODD, and ADHD, F(1,73)

-= 7.37, p = .008.
-Again, when conducting separate follow-up analyses using reward and loss residual scores, the groups did not differ on loss response, F(1,73) = 4.02, p = .05.
-However, children in the PO-MDD group showed a significantly smaller response to reward compared to controls when covarying for co-morbid GAD, ODD, and ADHD, F(1,73) = 8.79, p = .004.
+We used a repeated-measures analysis of covariance to test for the effect of PO-MDD on response to reward and loss when covarying for children's concurrent diagnosis of GAD, ODD, and/or ADHD.
+Results indicated that children in the PO-MDD group still showed a group by condition interaction with a significantly smaller RewP when covarying for concurrent GAD, ODD, and ADHD ($F{1,73} = 7.37$, p = .008).
+Again, when conducting separate follow-up analyses using reward and loss residual scores, the groups did not differ on loss response ($F{1,73} = 4.02$, p = .05).
+However, children in the PO-MDD group showed a significantly smaller response to reward compared to controls when covarying for comorbid GAD, ODD, and ADHD ($F{1,73} = 8.79$, p = .004).